mmerrell/Quantum-Starter-Kit/README.md

 1. Configure your cloud and credentials in the _application.properties_ file (under the top _resources/_ folder).
 2. Run your test via the right-click menu while hovering on the TestNG.xml file in the project pane (on the left).

-The sample opens device browser at Google, searches for Perfecto Mobile, enters the site, and searches for Perfecto Object Spy.
+The sample opens device browser at Google, searches for Quantum Leap, enters the site, and searches for the TV show.

 ## Creating your first test